4d/docs/docs/Project/developing.md

 title: Developing a project
 ---

-## Development tools
+## Overview

+You develop 4D database projects using the **4D Developer** application.

+4D Developer provides an Integrated Development Environment (IDE) for 4D projects as well as an application runtime, allowing to develop, test, and debug the project.

-4D database projects are created locally, using the **4D Developer** application.
-To open a project from 4D Developer, select the project's main file, named *databaseName.4DProject* (see [Architecture of a 4D project](architecture.md)).
-Note that you can also work with any text editor since most of the 4D project files are text files.
+> You can also work in 4D project files with any text editor since most of them are text files.
 Concurrent file access is handled via a file access manager (see below).

-4D Server can open *databaseName.4DProject* files for testing purposes: remote 4D machines can connect and use the database, but all database structure files are read-only.
+Project files must be available to the 4D Developer application.
 Multi-user development is managed through standard source control tools, which allow developers to work on different branches, and compare, merge, or revert modifications.

+4D Developer can open local project databases but also remote project databases opened by 4D Server.

+### Opening a local project with 4D Developer

+To open a local project with 4D Developer, select the project's main file, named *databaseName.4DProject* (see [Architecture of a 4D project](architecture.md)).
+Project files can be put in a standard source control tool repository to benefit from branching, code sharing, or backup features.

+### Opening a 4D Server project with 4D Developer

+You can open a *databaseName.4DProject* project with 4D Server.
+Two different configurations are supported:

+- 4D Developer connection from a **remote machine**.
+In this case, 4D Server sends a .4dz version of the project ([zipped format](building.md#build-compiled-structure)).
+As a consequence, all structure files are read-only.
+This feature is useful for testing purposes.
+- 4D Developer connection from the **same machine as 4D Server**.
+In this case, development is supported just like with local projects.
+This feature allows you to develop a client/server application in the same context as the deployment context; it is [detailed below](#developing-projects-with-4d-server).

 ## Project file access

-When working on a project in 4D Developer, you can use built-in 4D editors to create, modify, or save structure items, methods, forms, etc. Since the editors use files on the disk, potential conflicts could happen if the same file is modified or even deleted from different locations.
+When working on a project in 4D Developer, you can use built-in 4D editors to create, modify, or save structure items, methods, forms, etc. Modifications are saved to disk when you select a **Save** menu item, or when the editor's window loses or gets the focus.

+Since the editors use files on the disk, potential conflicts could happen if the same file is modified or even deleted from different locations.
 For example, if the same method is edited in a method editor window *and* in a text editor, saving both modifications will result in a conflict.

 The 4D Developer framework includes a file access manager to control concurrent access:

-- if an open file which is read-only at the OS level, a locked icon is displayed in the editor:
+- if an open file is read-only at the OS level, a locked icon is displayed in the editor:
 ![](assets/en/Project/lockicon.png)
 - if an open file is edited concurrently from different locations, 4D displays an alert dialog box when trying to save the changes:
 ![](assets/en/Project/projectReload.png)